rbms-bsc/DCRMR/_pages/PPDM/Place-of-manufacture.md

 ## 4.221.3 Fictitious or incorrect places of manufacture

 <a name="4.221.3.1">4.221.3.1</a> If the place name as transcribed is known to be fictitious or incorrect, make a note giving the actual place name.
-Include the source of the actual place name.
-See [Note on manufacture statement](/DCRMR/books/ppdm/Note-on-manufacture-statement/).
+Include the source of the actual place name (see [4.226.4.2](/DCRMR/books/ppdm/Note-on-manufacture-statement/#4.226.4.2)).

-<a name="4.221.2.6">4.221.2.6</a>  Alternatively, if the place name is known to be fictitious, transcribe it as it appears and supply in square brackets the actual place name, if known.
-Give the basis for the correction or clarification in a note.
-See [Note on manufacture statement](/DCRMR/books/ppdm/Note-on-manufacture-statement/).
+<a name="4.221.3.2">4.221.3.2</a>  Alternatively, if the place name is known to be fictitious, transcribe it as it appears and supply in square brackets the actual place name, if known.
+Give the basis for the correction or clarification in a note on manufacture statement (see [4.226.4.3](/DCRMR/books/ppdm/Note-on-manufacture-statement/#4.226.4.3).

 Example: `Cosmopoli [i.e. London]`